tel.: +49 89 2180-9710

 TTC - Terminology Extraction, Translation Tools and Comparable Corpora (EU FP7 Project)

-WP 1: Lexicon, Syntax, Semantics: Seminar on Statistical and Neural Machine Translation (Winter Semester 2016-2017)
+WP 1 Lexicon, Syntax, Semantics: Structured Prediction and Domain Adaptation (Winter Semester 2017-2018)

 Dr. Fabienne Braune, ERC and HimL